JeongJongMun/IOT-SmartBabyCradle/baby-cry-detection/README.md

 ## Overview

-This Arduino-based system detects a baby crying using a sound sensor and communicates the detection status to AWS IoT Core.
+This Arduino-based system detects a baby crying using a sound sensor(SZH-EK033) and communicates the detection status to AWS IoT Core.
 It utilizes specific sound pattern analysis and frequency analysis for accurate detection.

 ## AWS IoT Library